Introduction

-During my transit, I took the chance to visit their new HQ and catch up with their inflight team about onboard meal concepts, the innovative café brand, and their pre-order meal programs.
+During my transit, I took the chance to visit their new HQ and catch up with their inflight team about onboard meal concepts, the innovative cafรฉ brand, and their pre-order meal programs.

 I was originally seated in 13L but was asked to move due to another passenger’s request.

-Waiting at my seat was a bottle of Voss water, an amenity kit, a luxurious spa steam mask that heats up once opened, and the usual pillow and blanket.
+At my seat were some nice touches: Voss water, an amenity kit, and a spa steam mask that heats up when you open it.

 The service kicked off with an after-takeoff drink and warm nuts, followed by a hot towel.